Learn the common signs of mental illness in adults and adolescents.

 Call the NAMI Helpline at

-If you are a health care or public safety professional and you are struggling with stress, trauma, and the added effects of the COVID-19 pandemic, you’re not alone.
+If you are a health care or public safety professional struggling with stress, trauma, depression or substance use, you’re not alone.

 Let’s be honest and directly address the subject of suicide prevention.
 The statistics for frontline professionals are troubling.
 The law enforcement, firefighting and emergency service communities continue to suffer losses to suicide at unacceptable rates.
-Suicide is impacting the health care profession as well.
+Suicide impacts the health care profession in disturbingly high numbers as well.

-It is reasonable to expect that you may be negatively impacted by the stress and trauma you face each day, and you are not alone.
+It’s reasonable to expect that you may be negatively impacted by the stress and trauma you face during the course of your work.
 Frontline professionals share many similar experiences — and often internalize these experiences in similar ways.
-You may be harder on yourself than anyone else, and you may have moments where the stress, pressure, and emotional distress build to the point of feeling unbearable.
+You may be harder on yourself than anyone else, and choose to keep the stress, pressure and emotional distress to yourself.
+Without adequate management, these feelings can build to the point of feeling unbearable.

 But there is hope.
-If you are feeling hopeless or trapped, and experiencing suicidal thoughts, it is imperative that you reach out.
+If you are feeling hopeless, trapped or experiencing suicidal thoughts, it’s vital that you reach out.

-If you are hesitant to talk to someone, we encourage you to overcome this barrier.
+You may feel hesitant to talk to someone, or worry that you are taking a professional risk to do so, but we encourage you to overcome this barrier.
 There are safe, confidential ways to talk about what you’re struggling with.
 From 24/7 hotlines to peer support, there are people who understand what you’re going through, and are ready to listen.

 Some barriers are helpful.
-Firebreaks stop or greatly impede a raging fire and can save lives.
-Some barriers are dangerous, even deadly, and they need to be broken down.
-Stigma is such a barrier.
+Firebreaks can stop or greatly impede a raging fire, saving lives.
+Sterile surgical environments provide life-saving barriers to infection.
+However, some barriers are dangerous, even deadly, and they need to be broken down.
+Stigma and fear of professional repercussions are such barriers.

-You may fear talking to someone or even confiding in a colleague because you’re afraid of what they might think.
-You may feel that asking for help is a sign of weakness — after all, you’re in a tough profession and you handle a lot of recurring stress.
-You may also worry for your career and reputation if you do reach out.
-Seeking assistance is not a sign of weakness; instead, it signifies strength.
-The support you receive when you reach out will build on the strengths that you already have.
+You may avoid talking to someone or even confiding in a peer because you’re afraid they may lose confidence in you.
+Or you may feel that seeking support is a sign of weakness — after all, you’re in a problem-solving profession and handle a lot of stress.
+You may also worry about your career or fear risk to your license if you do reach out.
+These are barriers that can be overcome.

-As a professional in problem-solving fields like public safety and health care, you already know that it takes action to address issues and solve problems.
+As a professional in fields like public safety and health care, you realize that it takes action to counter emergencies and solve problems.
 If you knew a colleague was in distress, you would want them to reach out to you.
 If you knew that a fellow physician or a fellow officer was considering taking their own life, you would do anything to help.
 You would support the person serving next to you — and they would do the same for you.
-Your life is valuable and the work you do in your community is valuable.
+Your life and the work you do in your community is invaluable.
 And there are many reasons to have hope.

 There are also many avenues of support to choose from, including free, confidential and professional support options, as well as peer support resources.